 Stock up on a cheap spool of ribbon after Christmas and you’ll be ready for next year!
 Plus you can use it to wrap gifts once your elf is done playing!

-We’re lucky enough that Weston’s GT teacher at school was willing to share some her fun ideas with us too!
+- We’re lucky enough that Weston’s teacher at school was willing to share some her fun ideas with us too!
 How cute (and how easy) is this fun idea.
 If you have a shower and an umbrella, you’ve got one day of your elf antics covered!

+- What happens when your elf comes to visit and it’s Tuesday?
+TACO TUESDAY, of course!
 This is a fun idea for any Tuesday during December.
 We suggest that you have tacos for dinner on this night!

-Here’s another take on the Elf on the Shelf in the bathroom.
+- Here’s another take on the Elf on the Shelf in the bathroom.
 The kids love it every single time.
+Come on, it’s kind of cute, isn’t it?

+- Another easy bathroom related Elf on the Shelf idea is to have your elf take a shower while the kids sleep.
 All you need is a little washcloth or another piece of fabric to turn into a turban or a towel!
 It’s another very simple idea!

 Here’s an idea that always brings some giggles out.